-Translating complete OrCAD® designs, including Capture™ schematics, Layout™ PCB files, and library files can all be handled by Altium Designer's Import Wizard (to OrCAD version 17.2).
-The Import Wizard removes much of the headache normally found with design translation by analyzing the imported files and offering defaults and suggested settings for the project structure, layer mapping, PCB footprint naming and more.
-The flexibility provided through the Wizard steps gives you as little or as much control as you like over the file translation settings before committing to the actual translation process.
+Translating complete OrCAD® designs, including Capture™ schematics, Layout™ PCB files, and library files can all be handled by Altium NEXUS's Import Wizard (to OrCAD version 16.xx).
+The Import Wizard removes much of the headache normally found with design translation by analyzing the imported files and offering defaults and suggested settings for the project structure, layer mapping, PCB footprint naming, and more.
+The flexibility provided through the Wizard steps gives you as little or as much control as you like over the file translation settings, before committing to the actual translation process.

-The OrCAD Importer/Exporter can be installed alongside all other importers and exporters as part of initial installation of Altium Designer.
-Ensure that the OrCAD option - part of the Importers\Exporters functionality set - is enabled on the Select Design Functionality page of the Altium Designer Installer.
+The OrCAD Importer/Exporter can be installed alongside all other importers and exporters as part of the initial installation of Altium NEXUS.
+Ensure that the OrCAD option - part of the Importers\Exporters functionality set - is enabled on the Select Design Functionality page of the Altium NEXUS Installer.

 If support has not already been added during initial installation of the software, it can be added from the Configure Platform page when managing the extensions and updates for your installation through the Extensions & Updates view (click on the control at the top-right of the workspace and choose Extensions and Updates from the menu).

-The OrCAD design file importer is available through Altium Designer's Import Wizard (File » Import Wizard) by selecting the Orcad Designs and Libraries Files option on the Wizard's Select Type of Files to Import page.
-The Wizard provides options for nominating both schematic/pcb design files and library files, and also OrCAD to Altium Designer PCB layer mapping options.
+The OrCAD design file importer is available through Altium NEXUS's Import Wizard (File » Import Wizard) by selecting the Orcad Designs and Libraries Files option on the Wizard's Select Type of Files to Import page.
+The Wizard provides options for nominating both schematic/PCB design files and library files, and also OrCAD to Altium NEXUS PCB layer mapping options.

 Imported OrCAD files translate as follows:

 *.DSN file).
-In Altium Designer, the logical design area begins with a document, and for each document, there is a file stored on the hard drive.
+In Altium NEXUS, the logical design area begins with a document, and for each document, there is a file stored on the hard drive.

-This means that each Altium Designer schematic sheet (page) is represented by is schematic document file, which is a key conceptual difference to keep in mind.
-Note that Altium Designer can also include multiple documents of varying types (beyond just schematic and PCB design documents), depending on the nature of the design project.
+This means that each Altium NEXUS schematic sheet (page) is represented by is schematic document file, which is a key conceptual difference to keep in mind.
+Note that Altium NEXUS can also include multiple documents of varying types (beyond just schematic and PCB design documents), depending on the nature of the design project.

-OrCAD Capture, like Altium Designer, supports flat and hierarchical designs.
+OrCAD Capture, like Altium NEXUS, supports flat and hierarchical designs.

 Capture presents a schematic, shown as a folder icon in Capture's Project Manager, and this contains pages shown as schematic sheet icons.
 Each Capture schematic can be made up of one or more pages, and a typical flat Capture design is one schematic (folder), with the design being drawn on as many pages as required in that schematic.